PooyaHekmati/music_embedding/README.md

 ![Code Size](https://img.shields.io/github/languages/code-size/pooyahekmati/music_embedding)
 [![Code Quality](https://img.shields.io/codefactor/grade/github/pooyahekmati/music_embedding)](https://www.codefactor.io/repository/github/pooyahekmati/music_embedding/overview/main)

-By SeyyedPooya HekmatiAthar 2021
+By Pooya Hekmati 2021-23

 Music Embedding is an open source python package for representing music data based on music theory.
 It provides tools to convert melodic and harmonic sequences to and from pianorolls.

 Features
 --------

-- Representation for music intervals
+- Representation of music intervals
-- Create sequence of (harmonic or melodic) intervals from pianoroll presentation
+- Create a sequence of (harmonic or melodic) intervals from pianoroll presentation
 - Create pianoroll from a sequence of (harmonic or melodic) intervals
 - Break the sequence of intervals into smaller pieces e.g. bars
 - Compress the sequence of intervals using Run Length Encoding (RLE)

 Why Music Embedding
 -------------------
 Embedding is an underexplored area in the intersection of AI and music.
 While many works try to apply NLP-based embedding and automatic embedding (such as convolution), representing music data based on music theory is important.
 Music Embedding package aims to make employment of music theory easy to enhance the computationals music projects' results.
-Some potential usecases are:
+Some potential use cases are:
 - Statistical and probabilistic analysis of music pieces,
 - Developing generative models to have AI-synthesized music,
 - Genre classification,